leoncw/Red-Sea-Urchin-Landings-TS/README.md

 Analyzing and Forecasting Monthly Red Sea Urchin Landings in Santa Barbara from 2008 to 2019

-This is an incomplete project.
-It was originally completed for PSTAT 274 Final Project Credit.
-However there is an issue with part of the analysis and the related report.
-The project is being updated.
+This project has now been updated as of January 2023 to fix some issues with the code in the original submission.
+The project report available online is the final version with the corrections.
+If the prior (incorrect) version of the project is needed, please contact me.